 If we zoomed in on the end of a neuron, we would see it doesn’t actually touch the next neuron- instead there is a gap, called a synapse.
 When the electrical signal reaches the end of the first neuron, it releases chemicals called neurotransmitters into this synapse.
 These filter across the gap, and are detected by receptors on the second neuron.
 Depending on the neuron and the chemicals, the detection of neurotransmitters can have different effects, but most commonly, they cause that second neuron to send its electrical signal.
 This is the basis of how information flows around our brain and body.

 Learning happens when you repeatedly activate the same pairs of neurons, over and over again, through repetition or practice.
 When this happens, the first neuron begins making and releasing more neurotransmitter, so when the signal comes in, there is more of the chemical that can be released.
 At the same time, the second creates more receptors, meaning it can detect the chemicals better.
 This means the signal can pass more quickly and easily between the cells.
 If you activate the pairs of neurons enough times you can even cause them to grow more dendrites, and connect up in more ways.
 This creates new pathways for the information to travel along.
-Basically, learning is the process of forming or strengthening the connections between neurons.
+Basically, learning in the brain is the process of forming or strengthening the connections between neurons.